format-date() with language="en-GB" prefixes the output with "[Language: en]"

 I think there are two things wrong with the current code. (a) we're interpreting "uses a different language from that requested" too strictly; a different sublanguage should be OK. (b) we're not outputting any message if we're using ICU.

-#8 Updated by Michael Kay 10 days ago
+#8 Updated by Michael Kay over 1 year ago

 I'm reluctant to start outputting the prefix in cases where wasn't output before, because users would complain.
 So despite the fact that it's a non-conformance, I think that I'll keep the first test: i.e., we'll never output the prefix where ICU is used.